 Due to a number of factors, postponements will be granted only under special circumstances.

-Postponements should be initiated as early as possible by captains.
+Postponements should be initiated by captains as early as possible.
 No activity will be postponed unless a Postponement Request Form has been completed and signed by both team captains and approved by the Associate and/or Assistant Director for Intramural Sports by 12pm the day of the originally scheduled contest.
-It is highly suggested that If the game is scheduled on the weekend, on Monday, or on a day following a holiday weekend, the postponement form be completed by 5:00pm on the Friday prior to the scheduled contest.
+It is highly recommended that, if the game is scheduled on the weekend, on Monday, or on a day following a holiday weekend, the postponement form be completed by 5:00pm on the Friday prior to the scheduled contest.
 This will allow us the time necessary to contact appropriate staff.
-The captains must appear together at the same time in the Campus Recreation office.
-It is there that the form will be given.
-The rescheduling of any game must be agreed upon by both team captains (at the same time in the office) in consultation with the Associate and/or Assistant Director for Intramural Sports.
+The captains must appear together at the same time in the Recreation & Wellbeing office.
+It is there that the form will be reviewed and a decision rendered.
+The rescheduling of any game must be agreed upon by both team captains at the same time in the office in consultation with the Associate and/or Assistant Director for Intramural Sports.

 Teams are granted a five-minute grace period from the actual scheduled game time.
 Any team that fails to check-in and be ready to play by the conclusion of the five-minute grace period will be charged with a forfeit.
 Similarly, a forfeit will result when a team fails to have the minimum number of players to begin or continue a game.
 Refer to the specific sport rules for the minimum number of players required.

-Intramural rules are adopted from a national governing body, such as Amateur Softball Association (ASA), National Collegiate Athletic Association (NCAA), National Federation of High School (NFHS), and the National Intramural-Recreational Sports Association (NIRSA).
-Intramural Sports Staff have also developed rules to enhance the overall experience and the safety of the participants.
+Intramural rules are adopted from a national governing body, such as Amateur Softball Association (ASA), National Collegiate Athletic Association (NCAA), National Federation of High School Sports (NFHS), and the National Intramural-Recreational Sports Association (NIRSA).
+Intramural Sports staff have also developed rule adaptations to enhance the overall experience and safety of the participants.

 All intramural participants agree to abide by all rules and regulations.
 Campus Recreation reserves the right to institute any rule changes and/or modifications.
-Rules for individual intramural sports are available on the Campus Recreation website and are linked on the sport's IMLeagues page.
+Rules for individual intramural sports are available on the Recreation & Wellbeing website and are linked on the sport's IMLeagues page.

-With the exception of two full-time professional staff members, intramural supervisors and officials are University of Massachusetts Amherst students.
-Intramural supervisors and officials are on site to assist participants with questions, supervise games and the conduct of players and spectators, and oversee a safe and enjoyable atmosphere.
+With the exception of full-time professional staff, intramural managers and officials are University of Massachusetts Amherst students.
+Intramural managers and officials are on site to assist participants with questions, supervise games and the conduct of players and spectators, and oversee a safe and enjoyable atmosphere.

-Sport Supervisors have full responsibility for the administration of all games/contests, including pre-game and post-game, and matters not specifically covered in the Intramural Participant's Guide or sport rules.
-Any questions about policies, procedures and game administration should be brought to the sport supervisors.
+Intramural managers have full responsibility for the administration of all games/contests, including pre-game and post-game, and matters not specifically covered in the Intramural Participant's Guide or sport rules.
+Any questions about policies, procedures and game administration should be brought to the Intramural Managers.